Internal Medicine Residency Program

 Each first year resident (R-1) has over two months of elective time.
 Electives can be chosen in any subspecialty area.
 Commonly selected electives include: anesthesiology, cardiology, dermatology, gastroenterology, infectious diseases, nephrology, research, quality improvement (QI), and rheumatology.
-It should be noted that during one of those elective months the intern is "at risk", otherwise known as "On jeopardy call".
-At risk means that the intern may be called in from elective in the event that a colleague becomes ill or for other extenuating circumstances.
+It should be noted that during one elective months the intern may be "at risk", otherwise known as "On jeopardy call".
+At risk means that the intern may be called in from elective in the event that a colleague becomes ill or for other extenuating circumstances

 R-2 and R-3 schedules include over two months of elective time per year and several "selective" months.
 All second and third year residents also have "selective" rotations which include nephrology and geriatrics/palliative care during their 3 years at CPMC.